Hilzu/chokidar-cmd/README.md

     Options:
-      --command, -c  Command to run on file changes                       [required] --target, -t   Target file path to watch or directory to be watched recursively                                          [required]
+      --command, -c  Command to run on file changes                       [required] --target, -t   Target file path, directory and its contents or glob pattern to watch.
+You can provide several targets using several target flags.                                               [required]
       --verbose, -v  Show verbose output
       --quiet, -q    Silence normal output
       --initial      Run command immediately after initial scan (when chokidar is